-Join me this October for this once in a lifetime #EatAlbertaFirst road trip
+Join me in September of 2020 for this once in a lifetime #EatAlbertaFirst road trip

 There are as many ways to explore Alberta as there are range and township roads criss-crossing the province.
 But, how many of us have the time to plan a trip to truly get to know this beautiful place?